 If trust is willing to apply both the registration separately, then the application for registration u/s 12A has to been applied first as the registration u/s is a must for applying for registration u/s 80G of the Income Tax Act.

 Automatic Registration/Approval- It may please be noted that when registration is granted u/s 12A, it does not mean that section 80G approval has been given, It means that registration u/s 12A will not provide automatic approval u/s 80G.
 It has to be applied separately.

-One time Registration- Section 12A is also provided that, once the registration is granted, it will hold good till the cancellation of registration.
+One-time Registration- Section 12A is also provided that, once the registration is granted, it will hold well till the cancellation of registration.